-The staff in the Office of Testing Services is responsible for the administration of the ACT assessment and various other tests which assist the student in planning his/her program of study.
+The staff in the Office of Testing Services is responsible for the administration of the ACT, Compass, and various other group tests which assist the student in planning his/her program of study.
+Testing Services also provides proctoring services on the Columbia campus to support Distance Education, the Regents Online Degree Program, and ADA proctoring needs.

-Additionally, Columbia State is an official testing center for the GED (General Educational Development) assessments.
+Additionally, Columbia State is an official testing center for the GED (General Educational Development) assessment.
 Persons who have not received a high school diploma and wish to apply for a certificate of equivalency may take the GED.
 Satisfactory scores on the test enable the individual to apply to his/her high school for an equivalency diploma.
-For more information on testing services, contact the Office of Testing Services.